last-ent/last-ent.github.io/posts/type-driven-development.md

 [error]         orderedItems <- orderItems(catalog)
 [error]                                    ^
 ```
-What does this tell us?
-It tells us that we need function/behaviour with following signature `List[CatalogItem] => List[ShopOrderItem]`.
+The compiler is telling us that we need to define function/behaviour with following signature `List[CatalogItem] => List[ShopOrderItem]`.

-Let's look at what happens if we define such a function.
+Let us define such a function type, use it within our `proof` as `toShopOrder`, transform `catalog` to `shopItems` and then recompile our code.

 ```scala
  package sandbox